fix8mt/conjure_enum/README.md

 requires (std::invocable<Fn&&, T, Args...> && I > 0)
 static constexpr void dispatch(T ev, const std::array<std::tuple<T, Fn>, I>& disp, Args&&... args);
 ```
 With a given enum, search and call user supplied invocable.
-Use this method where complex event handling is required, with predefined actions as methods, functions or lambdas.
+Use this method where complex event handling is required, allowing you to easily declare predefined invocable actions
+for different enum values.

 Where invocable returns a value, return this value or a user supplied "not found" value.
 Where invocable is void, call user supplied "not found" invocable.